Internet Access

 Primary Connectivity: 3 Mobile

 3 Mobile wins again for being one of the easiest cellular broadband providers to work with.
 Just one hitch: to buy a SIM you'll need an Italian "Codice Fiscale".
 The woman working at the 3 store we visited was incredibly friendly and used her own to get us going!
-In Italy, 3 Mobile charges by connection time at the low rate of €0.90/hr.
+In Italy, 3 Mobile charges by connection time at €0.90/hr.
 You can purchase top-ups in any of the ubiquitous Tabaccherias around the country.

 Tunisia